3 observations after Embiid makes rusty return, Sixers fall to Knicks

 The Sixers’ execution was sweet on the night’s first play.
 They got the ball to Embiid at the right elbow and had George make a flex cut along the left baseline with Kyle Lowry screening.
 Embiid fed George for an easy layup.

-Towns then immediately showed off his stretch five skills, swishing threes on the Knicks’ first two shots.
+Towns then immediately showed off his stretch-five skills, swishing three-pointers on the Knicks’ first two shots.

 Embiid couldn’t hit two early jumpers and didn’t score until a pair of foul shots at the 1:40 mark of the first quarter.
 He exhibited classic signs of rust with moments of deliberate, hesitant decision-making.
 Embiid had a fruitless post-up against Towns when he drove baseline but elected not to squeeze off a shot, instead passing out to the perimeter.
 The Sixers committed a shot clock violation on the play.